Search

 Answer the question: Does the topic involve sex/gender aspects?

-Sex refers to the biological sex, important, e.g., regarding incidence/prevalence, the influence of sex hormones, the impact of temperature on the sex of marine organisms, or similar.
+Sex refers to the biological sex, which is important, e.g., regarding incidence/prevalence, the influence of sex hormones, the impact of temperature on the sex of marine organisms, or something similar.
 In contrast, the gender characteristics of a person are shaped by society and culture.
 An example where gender aspects matter would be a project in which a prevention measure against virus transmission is to be developed, e.g., wearing a mask: This may be accepted differently by men and women.
 Therefore, an expert in the project should investigate whether the developed measure is accepted equally well by all or not.

 Next, describe how you will implement open science principles as an integral part of your project.